MPNet: Masked and Permuted Pre-training for Language Understanding: Experiments and Results

 \subsection{Results on RACE}

 The ReAding Comprehension from Examinations (RACE)~\cite{lai2017race} is a large-scale dataset collected from the English examinations from middle and high school students.
 In RACE, each passage has multiple questions and each question has four choices.
-The task is to select the correct choice based on the given options.
+The task is to select the